How Does Heterogeneous Label Noise Impact Generalization in Neural Nets?

 \subsection{Multi-Task Learning}

 We used two tasks to study the impact of task-specific label noise in a multi-task learning scenario.
-We split 100 classes of the CIFAR100 \cite{cifar100} dataset into two 50-class classification tasks: Task1 and Task2.
-CIFAR100 is similar to the CIFAR10 dataset but has 100 categories of images instead of 10.
-Each 100 category has 600 images: 500 each for training and 100 each for testing.
-Each image in the dataset is an RGB image with 32 $\times$ 32 dimensions.
-Again, we split both training examples in both tasks into 9:1 train-validation splits and performed the analysis on the given test sets.
+We split 100 classes of the CIFAR100 \cite{cifar100} into two 50-class classification tasks: Task1 and Task2 and trained multi-task network.
 We monitored the validation loss in Task1 to save the best model for testing.

 In our experiment, we tried three random splits for robustness.
 Each split had different classes assigned to the tasks.
-After the splits, we also trained a single task network for task $\text{T}_1$ of each three splits.
-The test accuracy in single task performance provided us the baseline to compare multi-task performance.
-We averaged the single task performance of all the splits to get a mean single task performance.
-Similarly, we also averaged the multi-task performance of all the splits across respective task and corruption probability to get respective mean values.
+After the splits, we also trained a single task network for task $\text{T}_1$ of each three splits, which provided us the baseline to compare multi-task performance.
+We averaged the single task performance of all the splits to get a mean single-task performance.
+Similarly, we also averaged the multi-task performance of all the splits across respective tasks and corruption probability to find respective mean values.